-- 1. Touch (Pause) to pause the procedure.
+- 1. Touch II (Pause) to pause the procedure.

 - 2. Remove the full waste bag.

 - 3. Install a new waste bag.

 - 4. Touch (Play) to resume the procedure.

-Reinfusing Processed Blood

-Important Warnings About Reinfusing Processed Blood
+General Precautions When Reinfusing Processed Blood

+Alert: DO NOT USE A PRESSURE CUFF OR ANY OTHER MECHANICAL DEVICE.
+PRESSURE REINFUSION CAN RESULT IN THE FATAL INFUSION OF AIR INTO THE PATIENT.

+Alert: Do not reinfuse patient blood from the RBC bag when it is connected to the Cell Saver Elite+.
+Reinfusion from the RBC bag if connected to the Cell Saver Elite+ could lead to an air embolism.

-- Alert: DO NOT USE A PRESSURE CUFF OR ANY OTHER MECHANICAL DEVICE WITH THE CELL SAVER ELITE+ SYSTEM.
-PRESSURE REINFUSION CAN RESULT IN THE FATAL INFUSION OF AIR INTO THE PATIENT. - Alert: If reinfusing directly from the RBC bag, the bag MUST NOT become empty in between transfusions to the patient.
-If air enters the reinfusion line, empty the air before starting reinfusion. - Alert: If reinfusing directly from the RBC bag, the slide clamp between the RBC bag and the patient MUST be closed between reinfusions.
-The white ratchet clamps on the blue line between the RBC bag and the Cell Saver Elite+ device MUST NOT be closed. - Alert: Washed, packed cells are depleted of clotting factors.
-The physician must monitor the quantity of washed cells returned to the patient and supplement the washed, packed cells with fresh frozen plasma and platelets if required for hemostasis. - Alert: In accordance with applicable current guidelines and standards, a transfusion filter designed to retain particles potentially harmful to the patient should be used when returning processed concentrated RBCs.
+Alert: If reinfusing directly from the RBC bag, the bag MUST NOT become empty in between transfusions to the patient.
+If air enters the reinfusion line, empty the air before starting reinfusion.

+Alert: Washed, packed cells are depleted of clotting factors.
+The physician must monitor the quantity of washed cells returned to the patient and supplement the washed, packed cells with fresh frozen plasma and platelets if required for hemostasis.
-Using a Transfer Pack

-Reinfusion of the processed blood to the patient can begin as soon as there are RBCs in the RBC bag.
-Collecting shed blood in the reservoir, filling the bowl, and reinfusing processed blood to the patient can occur simultaneously throughout the procedure.

-Blood can be either reinfused directly to the patient from the RBC bag or transferred to a transfer pack prior to reinfusion.

-Follow the steps below to use a transfer pack:

-- 1. Attach a transfer bag to one of the small ports on the reinfusion bag. - 2.
-Open the slide clamp and allow all of the cells to flow into the transfer bag. - 3.
-Close the slide clamp on both bags and remove the transfer bag.

-At this point, the RBCs will be ready for reinfusion following standard transfusion protocols.

-Follow standard transfusion protocols when reinfusing the RBCs.
+Alert: In accordance with FDA guidelines and AABB standards, a transfusion filter designed to retain particles potentially harmful to the patient should be used when returning processed concentrated RBCs.

+Alert: The safe length of time that blood or blood products may remain in the autotransfusion disposables is dependent on collection and storage methods.
+Refer to the AABB standards for more information.

-Changing Processing Sets During a Procedure
+Changing ProcessingSets During a Procedure